Miķeļbāka: World War I

 In 1915 the light source and the generator were transported to Russia.
 During Germany's occupation of Latvia, they installed an acetylene light source.
-During WWI, the lighthouse was shelled by artillery.
+During World War I, the lighthouse was shelled by artillery.
 The original lighthouse was patched up, but it had to be demolished in 1932.

 Independent Latvia (1918–1940)

-In 1932, a temporary wooden tower, almost as high as the original, was built.
-The tower was finished in September 1934.
+In 1932, a temporary wooden tower, almost as high as the original, was built.Construction of The tower was complicated in September 1934.
 A German optical device – a 1.76 m tall, fixed belt lens – was installed in the new wooden tower.
 The light source was a Swedish-made, acetylene device.
 Depending on the distance, the light was either green or white.

 Soviet occupation (1940–1941; 1944–1990)

 In 1941, during its retreat, the Red Army blew up the wooden lighthouse to keep it out of German hands.

 In 1946, a 30 m tall temporary tower was built.

 Present day

 The present-day Miķeļbāka lighthouse was built in 1957, documented in the sign above its front door.
 Two hundred and ninety-three steps lead to the top of the lighthouse, offering a view overlooking the surrounding Kurzeme coast of the Baltic Sea and a lighthouse on the Sõrve Peninsula of Saaremaa that can be seen in fine weather at a distance of 35 km.
-The current tower is 56 m high, the beacon having a focal height of 59 m above sea level, making it the tallest in the Baltic States.
+The current tower is 56 m high, the beacon having a focal height of 59 m above sea level, making it the tallest in the Baltic states.